-My dissertation examines literary representations of celibacy after the English Reformation; I look at how Catholicism’s institutional celibacy shaped anti-Catholic rhetoric at the same time that it created a space to articulate non-normative sexual and asexual desires.
+My dissertation examines literary representations of celibacy after the English Reformation; I look at how Catholicism’s institutional celibacy shaped anti-Catholic rhetoric at the same time that it created a space to articulate non-normative asexual desires.

 More broadly, I’m invested in recent developments in feminism, asexuality, and queer studies, especially gender and religion.
 I have presented some of my academic research in my published writing for the public.
 I also have ongoing research projects in the digital humanities, using data visualization to trace networks and examine trends in the production of texts.